-Many people I talk to seem to be confused about Article 32 of the GDPR, they are looking for clear instructions and—ideally—a way to assess their work.
+Many people I talk to seem to be confused about GDPR Article 32 requirements, they are looking for clear instructions and—ideally—a way to assess their work.
 Some seem to get hung up on the phrase “state of the art,” certain that they are doomed because they have to go buy some new “next-gen-artificially-intelligent-learning-machine” that they can’t afford to buy, let alone have the required staffing.

 I asked Tom Cornelius, founder and lead contributor to SecureControlsFramework.com—a non-profit group of volunteer specialists that provides free cybersecurity and privacy control guidance for organizations about Article 32 of the GDPR.
 He explained, “I interpret ‘state of the art’ as ‘leading practices,’ and in terms of cybersecurity that means one of the common cybersecurity frameworks that dictate what right looks like.
 Auditors do not have a ‘state of the art’ audit manual – they audit against PCI Compliance, SOC 2, ISO 27001, HIPAA, etc.”

-My eyes glazed over the first time I read Article 32.
+My eyes glazed over the first time I read Article 32 (Security of Processing).
 My only first interpretation was simply “do security,” which all security compliance obviously try to accomplish (duh!).
-So, I read it—and all the other security related articles—over and over and nothing more prescriptive magically appeared.
+So, I read it—and all the other security-related articles—over and over and nothing more prescriptive magically appeared.

 I think Article 32 makes more sense if you read the introductory paragraph backwards and clean up some of the vague legalese language.
 For example: